sam-the-tutor/celo-Tutorial/README.md

 * CeloExtensionWallet
 * terminal or command line.

 Remix IDE is an online compiler that allows us to write, run and test our smart contract code, all in the browser.
-No need to download any file to the computer.
+No need to download any file to the computer..

 celoExtensionWallet enables us to interact with our smart contract on the Celo blockchain.([Learn more on Celo Blockchain](https://celo.org/))